Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Appendix

 \subsubsection{Batched computation}

-We highlight that in the context of our problems \eqref{AD_eq1} requires solving $L$ equations, in which $\Gamma = \{\gamma_1, ..., \gamma_L \}$ corresponds to $L$ different boundary conditions.
+In the context of problem \eqref{AD_eq1} in the proposed method, it requires solving $L$ equations.
+These equations correspond to solving a boundary value problem $\Gamma = \{\gamma_1, ..., \gamma_L \}$ with $L$ different boundary conditions, respectively.
 This process necessitates solving PDEs with multiple right-hand sides vectors $\bfA u_h = \bfF,$ where the $\bfF$ is a matrix with $L$ columns.
 The software design to cater this behavior is similar to those in batched computations during NN training, meaning that the package must be capable of solving multiple PDEs simultaneously in a parallelized manner.
-To support this, the \textbf{Integrator} objects in FEALPy are specifically designed to accommodate coefficients and sources with a batch dimension along the first dimension (0-axis) conforming with PyTorch/JAX tradition.
-Users can specify the \verb|batched| and \verb|batch_size| parameters for \textbf{Integrator} and \textbf{Form} respectively, as shown in the following code:
+To support the batched computation, the \texttt{Integrator} objects in FEALPy are specifically designed to accommodate coefficients and sources with a batch dimension along the first dimension ($0$-axis) conforming with PyTorch/JAX tradition.
+Users can specify the \verb|batched| and \verb|batch_size| parameters for \texttt{Integrator} and \texttt{Form} respectively, as shown in the following code:

 This feature ensures that the output tensor retains the batch dimension yield the associated FEM solutions.